palantirnet/drupal-skeleton/docs/general/drupal_development.md

 ### Test Drupal

-This project uses Behat to test Drupal; it also provides some PHP linting tools.
+This project uses Behat to test Drupal; it also provides some PHP and Javascript linting tools.
 You can run:

 * All Behat tests: `behat`
 * One behat test: `behat features/installation.feature`
-* The PHP code review: `phing code-review`
+* The PHP + JS code review: `phing code-review`

 ----
 Copyright 2020 Palantir.net, Inc.